 I belong to an email group about preparedness.
 We frequently have group buys of produce items and the prices are always exceptional.
-This time of year, with produce ripening, the email notification come rapidly.
-Last weeks bulk buy was tomatoes – 25 pounds at .52 cents! – so I took the time and spent my day canning salsa.
+This time of year, with produce ripening, the email notifications come rapidly.
+Last week’s bulk buy was tomatoes – 25 pounds at .52 cents! – so I took the time and spent my day canning salsa.

 The description from Deer Island Farms was too good to pass up:

 Salsa Tomatoes.
 (New crop) These are a grab bag that can be a mixture of Roma and regular tomatoes of all sizes that are ripe and ready to be used.
 There may be a few green ones.
 They are sold mostly to restaurants that use them immediately to make fresh salsa.
 You can expect minor to moderate bruising.
 They would also be good for canning. – 25 lb box for $13 ($0.52/lb)

 They were right about one thing, these tomatoes needed to be used immediately!
 I like being able to get a good deal and put some summer goodness away for the cold winter months.
 Plus this box of 25 pounds of tomatoes made 21 pints of salsa, more than enough to last us until next tomato season.
 So away we go with the canning salsa recipe.

 For one batch (7 pints) of salsa you will need:

 15 medium tomatoes, washed and roughly cut (skins on if you want) (cost $4.33)